Accessible – Available -Affordable

 Cancelled appointments.
 Please give 48hrs notice of intended cancellations as your therapist has this appointment time held for you specifically and costed as such.
 Sessions not attended are still chargeable.
 Your therapist will be available on the phone should you be having technical problems and the session can proceed verbally.

-Prepare for your Skype therapy session by making your environment suitable.
+Prepare for your online therapy session by making your environment suitable.
 Remember, you are on camera, so is your environment.
 Check your background.
 Check for distractions and noises in the background.
 Allow for your privacy and time to focus on your session.